angarsky/diveintopython/learn/functions/lambda.md

  # Output: [6, 7, 8, 9, 10]
 ```

-Additionally, Lambda functions can be defined and used within Python functions or imported from another Python file.

 ### Differences between Lambda and regular functions in Python
 The Lambda function in Python is an anonymous function that can have any number of arguments but can only have one expression.
 It is used where a function is required for a short period of time and doesn't need a name.
 Lambda functions are written in a single line of code and can be easily interpreted.
-A Python function, on the other hand, is a named block of code that performs a specific task and can take any number of arguments.
+A regular function, on the other hand, is a named block of code that performs a specific task and can take any number of arguments.

 Code examples: